 '''

+Signature

+protected final

-Signature protected final void triggerAlarm()
+void triggerAlarm()

 '''

 Code in the abstract base Clock is called by a subclass to signal that the time of the next alarm has been reached.
-It will trigger a TimeDispatcher19, which in turn will cause a fire on an associated AsyncTimable20 setAlarm(long, int)
+It will trigger a TimeDispatcher20, which in turn will cause a fire on an associated AsyncTimable21 setAlarm(long, int)

 This method should be implemented with a runtime complexity not exceeding O(1).
 Implementations exceeding this bound shall explicitly document the complexity their implementation.
-Available since RTSJ 2.0 milliseconds of the next alarm.
+Available since RTSJ 2.0 milliseconds of the next alarm. nanoseconds of the next alarm.